February 4, 2021/Sleep

 Advertisement

-“Focusing on healthy sleep habits and improving the sleep environment may eliminate potential sleep disruptions and improve sleep quality,” Dr. Drerup says.
+“Focusing on healthy sleep habits and improving your sleep environment may eliminate potential sleep disruptions and improve the quality of your sleep,” Dr. Drerup says.

 Learn more about our editorial process.